flatpak/flatpak-builder-tools/node/README.md

 If you're on npm and you don't want to include devel dependencies, pass --no-devel, and pass --production to `npm install` itself when you call.

+### Splitting mode

+If your Node app has too many dependencies (particularly with npm), the generated-sources.json may be larger than GitHub's maximum size.
+In order to circumvent this, you can pass `-s`, which will write multiple files (generated-sources.0.json, generated-sources.1.json, etc) instead of one, each smaller than the GitHub limit.

 ### Recursive mode